hypo69/hypo/docs/gemini/out/en/how_to/src/endpoints/hypo69/code_assistant/instructions/instruction_code_explainer_html_en.rst

 -------------------------
 1. **Provide the original code:** The first step is to present the original code block without any modifications.

 2. **Algorithm Flowchart:**  Create a step-by-step description of the algorithm as a flowchart.
-This should visually illustrate the flow of data between functions or classes.
-Label variables and illustrate how they change during execution.
+This should visually illuStarte the flow of data between functions or classes.
+Label variables and illuStarte how they change during execution.
 This helps to uncover the logic and identify critical paths in the code.

 3. **Detailed Explanation:**
     * **Imports:** Identify all import statements and explain their purpose.
 For example, if the code imports `math`, specify that it's used for mathematical functions.
 Describe how the imports interact with other modules.